lowderchris/CHORTLE/README.md

 ## Goal
 - Automated and adaptive coronal hole detection
 - Input from multiple data sources, including SOHO/EIT, SDO/AIA, and STEREO/EUVI A&B
+- Simple input - provide a CR number, and chortle will do the rest!
 - Merging and bridging these datasets to cover solar cycles 23 and 24
 - Tracking of coronal hole features to provide statistics on lifetimes and evolution

 ## Installation

 Currently I've uploaded this code as a VERY ROUGH DRAFT of porting the basic methodology of the original code over from IDL to Python.
 It exists as a script, with all kinds of terrible work-in-progress qualities.
 Use at your own peril.
 Notably some... *improvements* to the SunPy library of code have broken critical aspects of the reprojection portion of this code, which needs to be corrected.
+Notably a separate version of the code, designed to work with EIT data, is in development and is not fully functional at the moment.
+Eventually this will be merged and modularized into one set of routines.

 TL;DL - Don't use this code quite yet, but watch this space as I continue to develop it towards a more user-friendly and accurate version.